 Computer Requirements for Law School

-We recommend that new students come to Miami law with either an Apple or a Windows laptop.
+We require that new students come to Miami Law with either an Apple or a Windows laptop.
 There are many factors that will determine which laptop is best for you:

 • Whether you will be working with large media files